 - Female partners who had received a full vaccine regimen (defined as two doses of the mRNA vaccine or one dose of the JNJ vaccine) had an FR = 1.07.

-- Male partners who had received the full vaccine regimine had an FR = 1.00.
+- Male partners who had received the full vaccine regimen had an FR = 1.00.

 - However, couples who had a male partner infected with COVID-19 within 60 days of the menstrual cycle had an 18% lower likelihood of achieving pregnancy.
 Although this was a small change, it was statistically significant.

-- Females with previous COVID-19 infection was not associated with a lower likelihood of conception, FR =1.07.
+- Females with previous COVID-19 infection were not associated with a lower likelihood of conception, FR =1.07.